 3. Install a tile backsplash

-A “major kitchen remodel” has a 59% ROI, according to Remodeling’s 2018 Cost Vs. Value report.
+A “major kitchen remodel” has a 59 percent ROI, according to Remodeling’s 2018 Cost vs. Value report.
 However, the national average cost to do a full remodel is $125K.
-Add value to your home, without the high price tag, by installing tile backsplash.
+You can increase home value without the high price tag by installing tile backsplash to your bathroom vanity or kitchen sink.
 This can add a bright and fresh finish to the room and when you do it yourself, the cost is reasonable.

 Subway tile is one of the most popular backsplash styles and is easy to install on your own.
-If you’re not a DIY pro, Follow Young House Love’s tutorial to update this feature for less than $200.
+If you’re not a DIY pro, Young House Love’s tutorial will walk you through the process to update this feature for less than $200.

 4. Replace your faucets